 Click here to schedule an appointment with Ms. Brett Gotlib, the Manager of Alumni Retention and Support if you are in need of personalized counseling and advising services.

-Friendship College Fund:
+College Persistence Fund:

 Application and Disbursement Process: